The Big Picture

 The Germans had been developing just the boat for the job too, the large Type IXC (see above).
 It had a much longer range and greater torpedo capacity than the smaller Type VII's that had been battling it out in the North Atlantic.
 The larger diameter hull allowed for the addition of a second torpedo tube at the stern.
 It also had a larger main deck gun (105mm vs. 88mm).
 The main armament was supplemented with a 37mm single shot "quick firing" canon on the aft deck.
 Both types of U-Boats relied on a single 20mm automatic canon for anti-aircraft defense, and also for suppressive fire for close-in attacks.

 As a side effect of its size, the Type IXC's were a bit more tolerable on these longer patrols, although they could never be described as roomy.
 Both types were designed to provide the best combination of performance and lethality, with little consideration for crew comforts.
 There is a Type IXC that was captured later in the war, the U-505, which is on display at the Museum of Science and Industry in Chicago.
-I had the opportunity to take a tour of the boat a couple years ago just after it's remarkable renovation, and let me tell you it's not for the claustrophobic.
+I had the opportunity to take a tour of the boat soon after it's remarkable renovation, and let me tell you it's not for the claustrophobic.
 We had one person leave the tour before it really got started, and they were standing 4 feet away from the large rectangular doorway the museum chopped into the side just forward of the control room to allow easier access.
 If the Type IXC had a weakness, it would have to be the slower dive rate when compared to the Type VII.
 This wouldn't really be a factor though in these early operations, since we were so unprepared.

 There were really two main reasons for this: